shloka-812/Job-Application-Tracker/README.md

-# Job Application Tracker Project
+# CareerSync - a job application tracker project

-The **Job Tracker** project is designed to help users manage and track their job applications efficiently.
+The **CareerSync** project is designed to help users manage and track their job applications efficiently.
 It integrates multiple AWS services to provide a scalable, efficient, and reliable solution.
 The project architecture is entirely serverless, utilizing AWS services for storage, processing, and deployment.

 ## Project Overview

-The Job Tracker application allows users to:
+This application allows users to:
 - Add job postings manually or extract key details from documents.
 - Upload their resume and automatically match it with job descriptions.
 - Use AWS Comprehend to extract keywords from both the resume and job descriptions, finding similarity between the two and identifying keyword matches.